electric-eloquence/feplet/ABOUT.md

 ### Why another Mustache-compatible templating language?

-This project arose from the needs of Fepper and its implementation of Pattern Lab.
+This project arose from the needs of
+<a href="http://fepper.io" target="blank">Fepper</a> and its implementation of
+Pattern Lab.
 Fepper requires the simplicity of Mustache (and not the complexity of Handlebars), the flexible tag-to-data matching of Mustache (and not the rigid tag-to-data nesting hierarchy of Handlebars), and the speed of Mustache (specifically the Hogan.js library) when compiling large template sets.